Skincare & Cosmetics Point-Earning: Settle On What Suits Your Skin First

 Skincare and cosmetics — toners, serums, creams — are consumables you use daily and repurchase on a regular cycle.
 Brand cosmetics also run pricey, so if you keep buying the same things, just setting up your buying to be point-earning makes a clear difference in cashback over a year.
 Route official online stores through a point site, use subscription delivery for monthly items to avoid running out while stacking cashback, route drugstore online stores for affordable picks, and pay with a points-earning card — pricey purchases and everyday consumables alike all turn into cashback.

 But skincare and cosmetics come with one thing that sits ahead of any cashback math: whether it suits your skin.
 These go directly on your skin and are not something to choose on cashback rate or price alone.
-So this article keeps the order "settle on what suits your skin first → then set up the buying," and organizes point-earning around "route official stores," "subscription and drugstore online stores," and "payment cashback," all within a skin-first frame.
+So this article keeps the order "settle on what suits your skin first → then set up the buying," and organizes point-earning around "route official stores," "subscription and drugstore online stores," "how to earn by item category," and "payment cashback," all within a skin-first frame.
 Pair it with the beauty & cosmetics guide and the detergent & daily-goods guide.

 Breakdown of cashback you can earn on skincare and cosmetics